TangibleRaccoon/gettarr/README.md

 - **Easy Sharing:** Share files with friends without requiring them to access social media.
 - **Content Preservation:** Keep a personal archive of the media content you love.

-Gettarr wraps around [yt-dlp](https://github.com/yt-dlp/yt-dlp) (and soon, [gallery-dl](https://github.com/mikf/gallery-dl)), supporting downloads from a wide range of websites.
+Gettarr wraps around [yt-dlp](https://github.com/yt-dlp/yt-dlp) , supporting downloads from a wide range of websites.

 ## Disclaimer